-The ankle injury [sprain] is one of the most common injuries I personally have seen at every age & level from youth to pro.
+The ankle injury [sprain] is one of the most common injuries at every age & level from youth to pro.
 If you have played soccer through high school then you have probably sprained your ankle.
-If you know how to rehab it you will be back on the field faster.
-You will also save lots of money from having to pay for a physical therapist.
-There are different ways to sprain an ankle in terms of what part of the ankle but I am going to show you a few tips that will help strengthen it no matter which part is hurt.* Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.
+If you know how to rehab it, you will be back on the field faster.
+You will also save time & money from having to go to a physical therapist.
+Although, PT is needed at times.

 3 common ways players sprain their ankle